AdobeDocs/experience-platform.it-IT/help/edge/personalization/adobe-target/analytics-logging/client-side.md

 ---
 title: Registrazione lato client per i dati A4T in Platform Web SDK
-description: Scopri come abilitare la registrazione lato client per Adobe Analytics for Target (A4T) utilizzando l’SDK web di Experience Platform.
+description: Scopri come abilitare la registrazione lato client per Adobe Analytics for Target (A4T) utilizzando l’SDK web di Experienci Platform.
 seo-title: Client-side logging for A4T data in the Platform Web SDK
 seo-description: Learn how to enable client-side logging for Adobe Analytics for Target (A4T) using the Experience Platform Web SDK.
 keywords: target;a4t;logging;web sdk;experience;platform;